A 10-Minute Routine for Thoracic Extension

 After mobilizing the thoracic spine, we focus on the lats and side body.
 This stretch keeps your arm roughly horizontal and emphasizes lengthening the lat without elevating the shoulder.

-• Place one hand on the support waist height, with your feet about arm-length from the wall
+Place one hand on the support at waist height, with your feet about arm-length from the wall.

 This movement supports thoracic extension and encourages the shoulders to settle into a more neutral, relaxed position.